ArvinthC3000/Egg-Catcher/README.md

 # Egg-Catcher
 This is a game.
-There are three hens, who are really good in laying eggs, on a loft.
-Poor hens couldn't hold the eggs they lay.
-There comes the hero who saves the eggs using a basket.
+There are three hens on a loft which are really good in laying eggs.
+Poor hens can't hold the eggs they lay.
+There comes the hero who saves those falling eggs using a basket.
 Eggs succesfully saved will add up the points while missed will add up the ruins.

 ## Getting Started
 * Click 'Clone or download' button